shyambhagwat12/online-learning-algorithms/unstructured/ETC/README.md

 # ETC Algorithm
 Features:
 1. Simple unstructured alg.
-2. For a known suboptimatility gap & time horizon, we can get logarthmic regret.
+2. For a known suboptimatility gap & time horizon, we can get sublinear regret.

 Limitations:
 1. Dependence of suboptimality gap and time horizon in tuning the param -m.